JulKoroleva/CaesarCipher/README.md

 ## Feedback and Contributions
 If you have any suggestions, feedback, or would like to contribute to this project, please feel free to [open an issue](https://github.com/JulKoroleva/CaesarCipher/issues) or [submit a pull request](https://github.com/JulKoroleva/CaesarCipher/pulls).
 I appreciate your input!

 *Thank you for checking out the Caesar Cipher app!
 We hope you find it useful and enjoy experimenting with this classic encryption technique.
-If you have any questions, feel free to reach out to us.*
+If you have any questions, feel free to reach out to me.*